Shritishrivastava/Crypto-Hunter/README.md

 # 💹 Crypto Hunter – Your Real-Time Crypto Tracker
 Crypto markets never sleep and neither does Crypto Hunter.
 With real-time updates, interactive charts, and quick search, it’s your 24/7 window into the market.

-So, I decided to build Crypto Hunter — a real-time, interactive cryptocurrency tracker that puts everything in one place.Whether you’re a casual follower or an active trader, this tool gives you live prices, interactive charts, and search functionality for over 100 cryptocurrencies, all in a clean and intuitive interface.
+Crypto Hunter — a real-time, interactive cryptocurrency tracker that puts everything in one place.Whether you’re a casual follower or an active trader, this tool gives you live prices, interactive charts, and search functionality for over 100 cryptocurrencies, all in a clean and intuitive interface.

 ## 🎯 Why I Built This
 I wanted to create a platform where: